-In order to honor everyone’s favorite graduate from one of Canada’s top business schools (who got really good grades), we’re taking our own look back at Nathan for You’s first three seasons and ranking his 10 most ambitious, ridiculous, magnificent stunts.
+In order to honor everyone's favorite graduate from one of Canada's top business schools (who got really good grades), we're taking our own look back at Nathan for You's best highlights and ranking his 10 most ambitious, ridiculous, and magnificent stunts.

 It is impossible to hear Nathan Fielder say "poo" without giggling.
 This cannot be true for just me.
 And if laughing at poo-flavored frozen yogurt is wrong, then I don't want to be right.

 8. "Dumb Starbucks" (Season 2, Episode 5)

 This episode embodies the "is this just dumb enough to work, or is it just dumb?" crux at the core of every good Nathan for You idea, but it became a bona fide publicity phenomena in the real world as well.
 Was it an art installation?
 Was it Banksy?
 Was it idiotic, or was it genius?
 Turns out, neither.
 Or both.
 It was Nathan for You.

 Nathan's plan to turn caricature artist Greg Dohlen into an insult comic becomes its own piece of art when it becomes apparent how readily "The King of Sting" adopts his mean — and very racist — new persona.

 Haunted houses are scary, but they still operate within an understood framework — you'll go into this building, they'll frighten you with some made-up scenarios, and you'll leave the same way you came.
 What Nathan understood is that in order to be truly terrifying, the haunted house needed to break the fourth wall…and convince the patrons they were accidentally infected with a deadly disease.